vfdev-5/pybucaramanga-pytorch-ignite-slides/content/index.md

 # Content

-- PyTorch-Ignite: what and why?
+0. What is _PyTorch_ ?
+1. What is _PyTorch-Ignite_ ?
-- Quick-start example
+2. Quick-start _PyTorch-Ignite_ example
-- Convert PyTorch to Ignite
+3. Convert PyTorch to PyTorch+Ignite
-- About the project
+4. About the _PyTorch-Ignite_ project